Scofield-Idehen/stacks.js/docs/how-to-guides/how-to-use-stacks-connect-with-angular.md

 ## Step 4: Authentication flow

-Now everything's set up, we're ready to create our auth components
+Now everything's set up; we're ready to create our auth components.

 We can use the CLI's generator to scaffold components.